Miluba/Zettelkasten/20210510090904/Readme.md

 command.

 The number right to the permission is indicating the amount of hard links. `2` in `-rw------- 2` is indicating that one hard link exists.
 The number is indicating the reference count to the underlying inode.
-Hard links are unidirectional that means that the original file is not aware of the corresponding hard links.
+Hard links are unidirectional that means that the origin file is not aware of the corresponding hard links.

 You can find all hard links using the inode number of the original and find.
 ```sh